Erimelowo/OpenVR-Dynamic-Resolution/README.md

 We use the [OpenVR](https://github.com/ValveSoftware/openvr) library which is also available under the BSD 3-Clause License.
 Additionally, we use [simpleini](https://github.com/brofield/simpleini) which is available the MIT License.
 We also use the [fmt](https://github.com/fmtlib/fmt) library which is available under a Boost-like license.
+Finally, we use [DearImGui](https://github.com/ocornut/imgui) which is available under the MIT license.